 Free Advice 0800 043 0200

-A Debt Relief Order (Also known as a DRO) is a formal debt solution or Insolvency solution that is suitable if you are living in England & Wales and struggling with debts up to £30,000 and you have little or no assets (up to the value of £2,000) with a disposable income of no more than £75 per month.
+A Debt Relief Order (Also known as a DRO) is a formal debt solution or Insolvency solution that is suitable if you unable to repay your debts, on a low income and have little to no assets.

 You can do a DRO in Northern Ireland, but the criteria is slightly different, It is suitable for people with debts up to £20,000 and little or no assets (up to the value of £1,000) with a disposable income of no more than £50 per month.
+You can have a vehicle up to the value of £2,000.

+A DRO is sometimes referred to as a form of mini-bankruptcy.
 In a DRO you state your inability to pay your debts.
 After 12 months, any debt included in your Debt Relief Order will be written off.
-It generally costs £90 in fees for a DRO.

 To apply for a Debt Relief Order you will need to identify if you meet the conditions that apply.
 We can help you find out if it is a suitable option for you.
 If a DRO is suitable, we will refer you to an approved intermediary who handles these solutions (such as the CAB or Step Change).
 The approved intermediary is someone who is approved by a competent authority for handling these solutions.
 They will check that you fulfill the relevant criteria and help you complete the relevant forms necessary for applying for a DRO.